thoth-tech/documentation/docs/ArtGallery/Deployment/CICDToolsResearch.md

 **Cons:**

-- License required for commercial use (does that include us?)
+- Licence required for commercial use (does that include us?)
 - Free tier is limited
 - On-premise service, infrastructure management required